 Well, I tried Jarvee out for myself on a brand new account (started in April 2020).
 For those that don’t know, Jarvee is a Windows-based social media automation software.
 It is capable of automation and botting activity on Instagram, Facebook, Twitter, LinkedIn, Pinterest, Tumblr and Youtube.

 Please note – this an impartial review, I was not paid to create this.
-I do not use any Jarvee affiliate links in this article.
+I have no affiliation with Jarvee, but I do partner with other services mentioned on this page.

 Complete guide to setting up your Jarvee for safe automation